 - End Position: When you want to close your position, give the necessary instructions to close your position on the same trading platform.

 When trading with leverage, it is important to carefully manage risks and constantly monitor market movements.
-Also, always keep in mind that leveraged transactions involve high risk and the entire invested capital may be lost.
+Also, always keep in mind that, leveraged transactions involve high risk and also carries the risk of losing the entire invested capital.
 Therefore, if a leveraged transaction is to be made, it would be very useful to first make a good market analysis and use adequate risk management strategies.